WE ARE OPEN

 Please note the highly publicized “reopening” of the Navajo Nation is mostly for government employees and the many branches/offices of the Navajo Nation.
 Reopening of tours is going to be several layers of CDC guidelines, Navajo Nation guidelines and much more – stay safe, stay healthy and be patient.

 The Navajo Nation Government will be ending the executive order end of AUG 16th and has provided different phases of reopening tribal parks and our tours.
-We are awaiting final-approval from the Navajo Nation in regard to us conducting tours.
+We are awaiting final approval from the Navajo Nation in regard to us conducting tours.

-We are certain we will not be open and running by the 17th, we have to await the approval.
-We will announce our reopen date as soon as possible. please be advised there is a significant reduction in customers per tour time and per tour truck, this is to ensure proper social distancing.
+We are certain we will not be open and running by the 17th, we have to await approval.
+We will announce our reopening date as soon as possible. please be advised there is a significant reduction in customers per tour time and per tour truck, this is to ensure proper social distancing.

 UPDATE: 08/13/2020: There is still no update available, we have many asking – we just don’t know yet.
 Stay tuned, we should know something before the end of the week.

-The Navajo Nation Government has extended its state of emergency, extended the closure of Navajo Nation government offices and related entities until end of AUGUST 16th, remain closed to help slow the spread of C-19 on the Navajo Nation.
+The Navajo Nation Government has extended its state of emergency, extended the closure of Navajo Nation government offices and related entities until the end of AUGUST 16th, remain closed to help slow the spread of C-19 on the Navajo Nation.
 This is the Sixth Executive Order to extend the closure; the previous Executive Order was set to expire on JULY 26th.
 Please note this does not necessarily mean everything is opening up on the 17th of AUGUST, there is a high chance the closure could be extended once more.

 The Navajo Nation Government has extended its state of emergency, extended the closure of Navajo Nation government offices and related entities until end of JULY 26th, to help slow the spread of C-19 on the Navajo Nation.
 This is the 5th Executive Order to extend the closure; the previous Executive Order was set to expire on JULY 5th.
 Please note this does not necessarily mean everything is opening up on the 27th of JULY, there is the chance the closure could be extended once more.